ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started the Etch-a-sketch project

 **Thoughts:** Worked more with grid which was cool, understanding how it works a lot more.
 Created a dynamic grid along with the function to change color.
 Next I need to implement a refresh button, and possible a grander color changer.

+### Day 31: July 18, 2021

+**Today's Progress**: Finished Etch-a-Sketch

+**Thoughts:** Implemented the ability to change grid size.
+When I finished it, it was very barebones.
+After looking at a few examples from other students, I was able to spice mine up further while only using my own knowledge to do so.
+I could add more, such as different colors and functions.
+For now I'm satisfied